 The A Cappella Club is Marian’s premiere singing club!
 Bring your voices and join them for some aca-awesomeness as they jam without instruments.
-The A Cappella Club sings, snaps, and claps every Friday morning.
+We sing, snap, and clap every Friday morning.
 Stay tuned for vocal placement meetings in the fall.
 We perform for the school at various times throughout the year.
-This club meets on Fridays at 7:20 a.m. as needed.
-A Cappella Club is moderated by Mrs. Kolterman.
+Meets on Friday’s, as needed.

 Decade Darlings is a daily after-school prayer group started by students to pray for each other.
 Students and staff of any faith background are welcome to come and pray a decade of the Rosary in the school chapel.
-The group also plans to do faith-building activities with the Servants of Mary on a regular basis.
+The group also plans faith-building activities with the Servants of Mary on a regular basis.
 There is no long-term commitment necessary.
 It is the perfect way to wait for the parking lot to clear or wait for carpools.
 On Wednesdays, this group joins with Hearts of Marian for prayer and faith-building.
-This group meets daily from 3:15-3:30 p.m.
-The Decade Darlings are moderated by Mrs. Kalkowski.
+This group meets daily from 3:05-3:20 p.m. in the school chapel

 A fandom is a community that surrounds a TV show/movie/book /comic/band/etc. Most members happen to be Fanfiction writers, artists, poets, and cosplayers or have a general appreciation for those who are.
 It is not uncommon for fandoms to have clubs, conventions and amateur magazines (fanzines), dating back (in some cases) to the early 1930s.
 The basic idea of fandom club is to bring people together and to create a real sense of community among, not just members of one fandom, but all fandoms in the club.
-The motto this year is “Fandoms Unite.”
-This club meets on Fridays as needed at 7:20 a.m.
-Fandom Club is moderated by Mrs. Raabe.
+Meets as needed

 The FBLA (Future Business Leaders of America) grants students the opportunity to get involved with the business world through experiences involving field trips, speakers, state, regional and national conferences and community service projects.
 FBLA is also in charge Blue Brew Coffee Shop at Marian.
-FBLA is moderated by Mr. Panning.
+Meets once a month

 Girls 4 Girls Club

 Girls 4 Girls is a club whose mission is to spread an uplifting and non-competitive spirit not only within the Marian community, but to girls everywhere through bi-monthly affirmations and discussions on women’s and social issues.
-We meet on Monday mornings at 7:15 a.m. in Room 215.
-Girls 4 Girls Club is moderated by Ms. Sisson.
+Meets once a month

 I.D.E.A.S.
 (Increasing Diversity and Equality Among Students) educates the student body about various cultures and creates an environment open to diversity, dignity and respect for all people.
 Meets once or twice a month.

 Marian Students for Life

 Pantomime is action without words.
 The Troupe consists of members from all classes who create both serious and humorous mimes.
 The Troupe performs for schools, banquets and organizations.
 Marian’s troupe is the only troupe in the State of Nebraska!
-This group meets every Monday at 7:15 a.m.
-They are moderated by Mrs. Delisi.
+Meeting times vary.

 Students perform unique science experiments while learning about a variety of fields of science that are not taught in the classroom such as zoology, astronomy and forensic science.
 Students can display their passion and knowledge for science by competing in science competitions against other high schools throughout the state of Nebraska.
 The club is founded on the same values as the Marian mission, and so members participate in science-related service commitments at Marian, in Omaha grade schools, and throughout the community.
 Membership is open to all students with a passion for learning about the diverse subject of science!
-The Science Club meets one Wednesday morning each month.
-Click here to view their club website!
-This club is moderated by Mrs. Tunink.
+Meets one Wednesday morning each month.

 Marian students in grades 9-12 are invited to join the Servite Connections Club.
-This club continues the work of Esprit de Corps by instilling in Marian students an awareness of and appreciation for the school’s six core values.
-Specifically, club members assist with the Servants of Mary mass in September and Mission Week activities in November.
+This club instills in Marian students an awareness of and appreciation for the school’s six core values.
+Specifically, club members assist with the Servants of Mary mass in September and plan and implement Mission Week activities in February.
 Club members also seek opportunities to engage and interact with the Servite sisters at monthly after-school events.
 In addition to these local events, the Servite Connections Club also has a global focus.
-Club members maintain communication with other Servite schools around the world and identify opportunities for engagement using technology, social media, travel and curriculum exchanges.
-This club meets as needed at 7:20am.
+Club members maintain communication with other Servite schools around the world and identify opportunities for engagement using technology, social media, travel, and curriculum exchanges.
+Meets as needed at 7:20am.
 After-school events with the Servants of Mary occur from 3:00 to 4:00pm once a month.

 Sign Language Club

 Sign Language Club is open to any student who has an interest in learning some of the basic signs of ASL (American Sign Language).
-Club members will also have opportunities to immerse themselves in the deaf culture through a variety of activities, including a trip to the Iowa School for the Deaf, attending interpreted events, and going to a movie with rear captioning.
-Meetings are held twice a month on Thursdays at 7:20 a.m.
-Sign Language Club is moderated by Mr. Delkamiller.
+Club members will also have opportunities to immerse themselves in the deaf culture through a variety of activities, including a trip to the Iowa School for the Deaf, attending interpreted events, and going to a movie with closed captioning.
+Meets one Friday a month.

-Step Club is a club that provides opportunities to all students who would like to experience dance in a new and exciting way.
+STEP Club is a club that provides opportunities to all students who would like to experience dance in a new and exciting way.
 The group will come together to choreograph their unique dance moves and rhythm routines to various songs and drum cadences.
 It provides an avenue for those who love to dance expressively but do not have the time to pursue other structured dance opportunities.
 This club is for fun.
 It is non-competitive and will perform, if opportunities arise, to do so.
 Step teams have a rich diverse and cultural history.
-This club meets every Friday before school at 7:45 a.m.
+The sponsor will communicate the practice schedule.

 Trap Shooting Club

 Worship choir is a Campus Ministry group open to all students and staff with no application required and no experience necessary.
 The choir leads the Marian community in prayer through song at each all-school mass and prayer service.
 This activity offers an opportunity to experience the fun and blessings of singing contemporary worship music as well as involvement in school-wide Campus Ministry.
-The choir meets on Wednesdays as needed at 10 a.m. and on some Tuesday mornings at 7:15 a.m.
-Worship Choir is moderated by Mrs. Kolterman.
+Meets before masses.

 Young Medicine Club